CSCfi/csc-user-guide/docs/apps/ams.md

 ```
 ### The AMS-GUIs

 The present CSC license also allows CSC users to install the Graphical User Interfaces on their local workstations.
-For details contact CSC Service Desk , servicedesk@csc.fi .
+For details contact CSC [servicedesk@csc.fi](mailto:servicedesk@csc.fi) .

 ## References